hexojs/site/source/docs/themes.md

 ### layout

 Layout folder.
 This folder contains the theme's template files, which define the appearance of your website.
 Hexo provides the [Swig] template engine by default, but you can easily install additional plugins to support alternative engines such as [EJS], [Haml], [Jade], or [Pug].
-Hexo chooses the template engine based on the file extension of the template.
+Hexo chooses the template engine based on the file extension of the template (just like the posts).
 For example:

 ``` plain
 layout.ejs   - uses EJS